withastro/docs/src/pages/en/guides/markdown-content.md

 ### Markdown Drafts

-`draft: true` is an optional frontmatter value that will mark an individual `.md` or `.markdown` page or post as "unpublished."
+`draft: true` is an optional frontmatter value that will mark an individual `.md` (or `.markdown` etc.) page or post as "unpublished."
 By default, this page will be excluded from the site build.

 Markdown pages without the `draft` property or those with `draft: false` are unaffected and will be included in the final build.